mcollina/node-eps/XXX-asyncwrap-api.md

 // the scope of an enabled AsyncHook instance. asyncHook.disable();

-// Enable hooks for the current synchronous execution scope.
-This will ensure
-// the hooks are not in effect in case of multiple returns, or if an exception
-// is thrown.
-asyncHook.syncScope();

 // Unlike disable(), prevent any hook callback from firing again in the future.
 // Future hooks can be added by running syncScope()/enable() again.
-// TODO: Investigation is needed to know whether this is possible. asyncHook.remove();
+// NOTE: Unsure this will make it into the initial release. asyncHook.remove();

+// The following are the callbacks that can be passed to createHook().

 // init() is called during object construction.
 The handle may not have
 // completed construction when this callback runs.
 So all fields of the